Student Disciplinary Regulations (Code of Conduct)

 - Maintaining records regarding disciplinary actions.

-- Informing complainants of the outcome of the disciplinary process.
+- Informing relevant parties of the final outcome of the disciplinary process.

-- Training the members of each of the various conduct boards and administrators of the Student Disciplinary Regulations.
+- Training the members of the hearing boards and administrators of the Student Disciplinary Regulations.

-The OSC Administrator oversees the activities of the OSC and coordinates with the Residence Student Conduct (RSC) Coordinator, the Greek Judicial representatives, the Office of Equal Opportunity and the various hearing bodies.
+The OSC Administrator or designee oversees the activities of the OSC and coordinates with the Residence Student Conduct (RSC) Coordinator, the Greek Judicial representatives, the Office of Equal Opportunity and the hearing boards.

-The OSC Administrator reviews all reports to assure that they are properly assigned for investigation.
+The OSC Administrator reviews all reports received to assure that they are properly assigned for investigation.
 The OSC Administrator has the authority to assume responsibility for any case.
 After investigation, if it is determined that the case should go to a hearing, the OSC determines the proper hearing body to hear the matter.
-The OSC Administrator is responsible for maintaining all records of disciplinary matters that are created during the process outlined in the university Student Disciplinary Regulations.
+The OSC Administrator is responsible for maintaining all records of disciplinary and investigations by the OSC.

-The RSC Coordinator works with the OSC to determine whether the case will be handled in the residence judicial system or by the OSC.
+The RSC Coordinator works with the OSC to determine whether the case will be handled in the residence conduct system or by the OSC.

-A student charged with misconduct may request that the RSC Coordinator hear the case as an administrative hearing.
+A student charged with violating the policies of the Department of Residence may request that the RSC Coordinator hear the case as an administrative hearing.
 The RSC Coordinator may delegate authority to Residence Area Directors to hold administrative hearings and hear cases.

 - For purposes of the university Student Disciplinary Regulations, Residence Area Directors are those employees within the Department of Residence with responsibility to manage student disciplinary matters within the different university housing areas.

-- Within the residence judicial system, Residence Area Directors are responsible for:
+- Within the residence conduct system, Residence Area Directors are responsible for:

 - Receiving reports of misconduct, and forwarding them to the RSC Coordinator.